-It’s good timing that as we’ve tipped into October and the wind and rain has whipped up down here on the South Coast, we can turn to our newly picked Yukon Gold potatoes from Morghew Park.
+It’s good timing that as we’ve tipped into October and the wind and rain has whipped up down here on the South Coast, we can turn to our Yukon Gold potatoes from Morghew Park.
 So all thoughts turn to deliciously buttery, soft and delicately flaky dishes that warm the cockles of the heart.

 Yukon Gold are thin skinned, golden fleshed potatoes which are pretty much one of the earliest varieties to welcome Autumn.
 Originally a Peruvian variety, as most golden potatoes are, this made the journey to North America where it was dubbed Yukon Gold after the Yukon river.